rafasprox/discogs_neoway/README.md

 # Discogs Data Fetcher

+O método de obter dados foi realizado via API oficial pois a empresa nao aceita realizacao de scrapping de seu site, conforme: (https://www.discogs.com/forum/thread/347875)
+Screen scraping our site is not allowed and is a good way to get your IP banned.
+We do have an API that you can use, please see http://www.discogs.com/developers/ for more information.

 Este repositório contém scripts para coletar dados de artistas, álbuns e faixas do Discogs utilizando a API oficial.
 Ele também inclui testes unitários para validar as funcionalidades principais.

 ## 📋 Pré-requisitos